pnchingibm/Openldap-OCP/README.md

 oc get pods
 oc rsh <openldap_pod>
 ```
 Use following code to create the ldif file.
+If you are adding users for IBM RPA, the username needs to be the user name for the Owner (defined in ower secret in your RPA namespace)
 ```
 echo "dn: cn=<username>,ou=users,dc=example,dc=org
 changetype: add